abhirooptalasila/AutoSub/README.md

     $ ffmpeg -version               # I'm running 4.1.4
     ```

-* [OPTIONAL] If you would like the subtitles to be generated faster, you can use the gpu instead of cpu with the following command.
-You many need
-to install appropriate [CUDA](https://deepspeech.readthedocs.io/en/v0.9.1/USING.html#cuda-deps) version.
+* [OPTIONAL] If you would like the subtitles to be generated faster, you can use the GPU package instead.
+Make sure to install the appropriate [CUDA](https://deepspeech.readthedocs.io/en/v0.9.1/USING.html#cuda-deps) version.
     ```bash
     $ source sub/bin/activate
     $ pip3 install deepspeech-gpu